KyberNetwork/developer-portal/docs/overview-architecture.md

 The conversion is possible thanks to reserve contracts that hold inventories of tokens and provide conversion rates to Kyber Network.
 The inventory of every reserve, along with its price feed, is managed by a reserve manager, namely, a person or an off-chain automated system that queries market prices and buys/sells inventory from the open market.

 The users do not need to pay any additional fees other than the standard Ethereum transaction gas fees.
 The platform fees are paid for by the reserve that executes the exchange and these fees are subsequently burnt.
-Note that some fees might be paid to the project that directed the user to the Kyber Protocol as part of our [fee sharing program](guide-feesharing.md).
+Note that some fees might be paid to the project that directed the user to the Kyber protocol as part of our [fee sharing program](guide-feesharing.md).

 ## Detailed Exchange Flow